-In compliance with FRC Rule No 3 mandating the disclosure of the value and the nature of the audit and non-audit services provided by Company's external auditor, KPMG Professional Services.
+In compliance with FRC Rule No 3 mandating the disclosure of the value and the nature of the audit and non-audit services provided by Company's external auditor, Livestock Feeds Plc appointed KPMG Professional Services as a replacement for the the Company's former external auditor Ernst and Young who resigned her appointment in April 2021.
+Prior to KPMG Professional Services taking up this appointment, the firm was our Internal auditor.
 The Company did not engage KPMG for non-audit service this year.